M-JEFFRYES/gpscalc/README.md

 GPS.plot_data(subjname, outputdir)

 ## Check required json structure for kinematics

-from gpscalc.calculator import create_example_kinematicsJSON
+from gpscalculator import create_example_kinematicsJSON

 # Creates a json file in the correct format locally
 create_example_kinematicsJSON()

 ## Check the kinematics variable labels used
-from gpscalc.calculator import check_variable_names
+from gpscalculator import check_variable_names

 # Prints the kinematic variable labeles used and returns a list of them
 check_variable_names()